Enrique Gil Robles: Politician

-During the 1888 crisis Gil decided to join the breakaway Nocedal-led Integrists, signing up to Manifesto de Búrgos.
+During the 1888 crisis Gil decided to join the breakaway Nocedal-led Integrists, signing up to Manifesto de Burgos.
 In 1889 Gil was among organizers of their Partido Tradicionalista, but did not enter its executive.
 In 1891 he ran as Integrist for the Cortes in the Sequeros district; initially reported victorious, he was finally declared defeated and did not renew his bid in the following campaign of 1893.
 During run-up to the 1896 campaign he led the provincial junta electoral but did not run himself.
 At that time his relations with Nocedal were cooling down.
 Apart from other reasons, Gil was allegedly uncomfortable with virulent Integrist campaign against the Carlist claimant.
 In early 1899 Gil attempted to arrange reconciliation between mainstream Carlists and the Integrists, but was greeted with ice cold response of Nocedal.
 Later that year the two broke altogether, their public altercation cheered by the Republican press.

-Having left Integrism Gil returned to "vieja mansión" of mainstream Carlism; following 1899 exchange of cordial letters with Carlos VII he started to publish in semi-official party daily Correo Español, though he did not enter the party structures.
+Having left Integrism Gil returned to "vieja mansión" of mainstream Carlism; following 1899 exchange of cordial letters with Carlos VII he started to publish in semi-official party daily El Correo Español, though he did not enter the party structures.
 For some time in 1901-1902 he kept working for reconciliation.
 In 1903 he renewed his Cortes bid, this time almost assured victory in the Carlist-dominated Pamplona.
-In the diet he became the spokesman of the Carlist minority and until 1905 was fairly frequently reported by the press as active on a variety of issues, ranging from education to Catalan question, legal order, organization of trade, foreign policy, internal rules of the Congress and religion.
+In the parliament he became the spokesman of the Carlist minority and until 1905 was fairly frequently reported by the press as active on a variety of issues, ranging from education to Catalan question, legal order, organization of trade, foreign policy, internal rules of the Congress and religion.
 He did not run in the 1905 and 1907 elections and remained rather loosely involved in internal Carlist politics, but kept publishing in Correo Español.